nbajam/BH-PCAIML-MOD5-PAA1/README.md

 3. Coupon Usage by Income
     - Surprisingly Highest Earners have the highest coupon utilization rate.
     - ![Coupon Usage by Income](https://github.com/nbajam/BH-PCAIML-MOD5-PAA1/blob/main/images/rest20_byincome.png)

+  ## Next Steps
+  1. Feature Engineering
+     - Find the correlations between features and look at ways to reduce the number of features.
+     - Text tranformations: Convert textual data into numeric format
+  2. Building Baseline Models for classification
+    - Build models using Linear Regression, Decision Trees, K-Nearest Neighbors and SVMs for classification.